rentruewang/snippets/README.md

 Usage: high performance computing, desktop UI, games, improve Python performance, computing bound CLI tools, performant solution for long running tools / services, any sort of low level stuff

+**NOTE** These languages are ubiquitous and don't have a lot of [deficiencies](https://softwareengineering.stackexchange.com/questions/329728/are-design-patterns-frowned-upon).
+They also don't have overalpping use cases.

 ## Notable other languages that didn't make the list:

 - Java: Easy to write, fast, and Java 14+ has lots of QOL change.
 However, package system and build tools ecosystem is cumbersome and not very productive.
 Also, I find myself caring about C++ level performance optimization when writing Java, so I might as well write C++ `¯\_(ツ)_/¯`.